DonDebonair/slack-machine/docs/user/usage.md

 *Class*: `machine.storage.backends.dynamodb.DynamoDBStorage`

+#### SQLite

+This backend stores data in [SQLite](https://www.sqlite.org/).
+SQLite is a C library that provides a lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.
+Some applications can use SQLite for internal data storage.

+The SQLite backend requires you to provide a filename that will be use to store the data by setting the `SQLITE_PATH` variable in `local_settings.py`.
+The filename can be relative or absolute.

+    `SQLITE_PATH: /path/to/slackmachine.sqlite3`

+*Class*: `machine.storage.backends.dynamodb.SQLiteStorage`

 ---

 So if, for example, you want to configure Slack Machine to use Redis as a storage backend, with your Redis instance